Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Abstract

 \section{Abstract}

 Let $Q$ be a quiver of $A_n$ type and $\mathbb{K}$ be an algebraically closed field.
 A nilpotent endomorphism of a quiver representation induces a linear transformation of the vector space at each vertex.
-Generically among all nilpotent endomorphisms of a fixed representation $X$, there exists a well-defined Jordan form of each of these linear transformations $\GenJF(X)$, called the generic Jordan form data of $X$.
+Generically, among all nilpotent endomorphisms of a fixed representation $X$, there exists a well-defined Jordan form of each of these linear transformations $\GenJF(X)$, called the generic Jordan form data of $X$.
 A subcategory of $\rep(Q)$ is Jordan recoverable if we can recover $X$ up to isomorphism from its generic Jordan form data.

-There is a procedure which allows one to invert the map from representations to generic Jordan form data.
-The subcategories for which this procedure works are called canonically Jordan recoverable.
+There is a procedure that allows one to invert the map from representations to generic Jordan form data.
+The subcategories for which this procedure applies are called canonically Jordan recoverable.
 We focus on the subcategories of $\rep(Q)$ that are canonically Jordan recoverable, and we give a combinatorial characterization of them.